mebobby2/elixir-todo/README.md

 ### Modifying lists

 When you modify the nth element of a list, the new version will contain shallow copies of the first n – 1 elements, followed by the modified element.
 After that, the tails are completely shared.
 This is precisely why adding elements to the end of a list is expensive.
 To append a new element at the tail, you have to iterate and (shallow) copy the entire list!
 In contrast, pushing an element to the top of a list doesn’t copy anything, which makes it the least expensive operation

+### Rich process discovery

+If we had one process, lets call it A, that is responsible for starting (start_link) a number of worker processes and keeping track of their pids, and process A is being supervised.
+If one worker process dies, we must restart all the worker processes.
+This is because the error from the worker process will be trapped in process A's supervisor, and the supervisor will restart process A, which in turn will restart all the workers.

+How do we make sure that a crash in one worker process do not take down the entire supervision tree?
+We supervise each of the worker process themselves.
+But in order to be supervised, a worker process must be registered under an alias, and not a pid.
+This is a property of the Supervisor pattern, You can’t keep a process’s pid for a long time, because that process might be restarted, and its successor will have a different pid.

+We use a process registry to achieve this.
+Every time a process is created, it can register itself to the registry under an alias.
+If a process is terminated and restarted, the new process will re-register itself.
+So, having a registry will give you a fixed point where you can discover processes (their pids).

 ## Upto